yedaysal/simple-web-project/README.md

 ## Requirements

-In order the application to be built, deployed, tested and monitored successfully, the underlying system should meet the following software:
+In order the application to be built, deployed, tested and the kubernetes cluster to be monitored successfully, the underlying system should meet the following software:

 - Docker
 - Minikube